 Immigration / Alienage Discrimination

-At The Harman Firm, we pride ourselves on an up-to-the-minute understanding of all relevant regulations.
-We offer expert advice and aggressive representation for employees facing discrimination in all its forms.
-If you have any questions about employment law or workplace mistreatment you may have suffered, contact us today.
+At The Harman Firm, LLP, we pride ourselves on an up-to-the-minute understanding of all relevant laws and regulations and are committed to advocating for the rights of employees and job applicants who have been subjected to discrimination based on their immigration, alienage, or citizenship status.
+The employment discrimination attorneys at The Harman Firm, LLP, offer expert advice and aggressive representation for employees facing discrimination in all its forms.
+If you have any questions about employment law or workplace mistreatment you may have suffered because of your immigration status, contact The Harman Firm, LLP, today.